 Liberalization of foreign trade

 Gabon’s banking system includes one development bank, the Gabonese Development Bank (BGD), and five main commercial banks.
 The International Gabonese and French Bank (BGFI) is the principal commercial bank in Gabon and the largest financial group in the CEMAC zone.
-Commercial banks like BGFI, Citibank, and EcoBank offer most corporate banking services, or can procure them from overseas.
+Commercial banks – such as BGFI, Citibank and EcoBank – offer most corporate banking services or can procure them from overseas.
 Local credit to the private sector is limited and expensive, but it is available to both foreign and local investors on equal terms.
 The country’s main economic actors, the oil companies, finance themselves outside Gabon.
-In May 2021, BNP Paribas, one of France’s leading banks, was indicted on suspicion of laundering tens of millions of euros of Gabonese public money stemming from corruption and embezzlement by the Bongo family.
-The bank capital to assets ratio stood at 9.8 and 5.1 in 2019 and 2020, respectively.
-The ratio of non-performing loans was down to 7.6 in 2020 from 12.8 in 2019.

 Banking system

-The franc of the Communauté Financière Africaine (CFA), called the “céfa,” was established by France in the aftermath of World War II as a currency for its African colonies.
-The CFA is an African currency tied to the euro.
-This means that the exchange rate of the Gabon currency remains fixed in relation to the euro, regardless of fluctuations in the euro’s value.
-In 2020, France modified its monetary agreement with the eight member states of the West African Economic and Monetary Union (UEMOA), which includes Gabon.
-As a result, the Central Bank of West African States (BEAC) is no longer required to deposit half of its foreign exchange reserves with the Bank of France.
-The law also mandates France’s withdrawal from the monetary bloc’s governance bodies, such as the BEAC.
+The Central African CFA franc of the Communauté Financière Africaine (CFA), known as the “céfa,” was established by France after World War II as a currency for its African colonies.
+The Central African CFA franc is an African currency pegged to the euro, meaning the exchange rate of Gabon’s currency remains fixed in relation to the euro, regardless of fluctuations in the euro’s value.
+In 2020, France revised its monetary agreement with the six member states of the Economic and Monetary Community of Central Africa (Communauté Économique et Monétaire de l’Afrique Centrale, CEMAC), of which Gabon is a member.
+As a result, the Bank of Central African States (BEAC) is no longer required to deposit half its foreign exchange reserves with the Bank of France.
+The law also mandates France’s withdrawal from the monetary bloc’s governing bodies, such as the BEAC.
 This has increased the independence of the bank and the monetary zone from French influence.
-Only the BEAC central bank is now responsible for issuing and managing Gabon’s currency.
-Arguably as a result of this change, inflation rates have remained low, standing at a mere 1.2% in 2020 (the most recent available data).
-The real effective exchange rate was 104.3 in 2021.
+Now, only the BEAC is responsible for issuing and managing the Central African CFA franc used in Gabon.
+Since the August 2023 coup, the military junta has not questioned Gabon’s continued use of the Central African CFA franc, as other military juntas in francophone Africa have.
+The exchange rate between the U.S. dollar and the Central African CFA franc remained almost perfectly stable, with $1 worth XAF 630 on average in 2023 and only rising to XAF 631 on average in 2024.
+This stability has been beneficial in controlling inflation.
+Gabon’s inflation rate actually decreased by year-end, from 0.80% in November 2024 to 0.70% in December of the same year, remaining below 1%.

 Monetary stability